AnnaRandeberg/PG3402/README.md

   Method: `GET`
   URL: `http://localhost:8084/api/users/search/kally/kai`

+**Description:** Users can view all registered users or search for specific friends using their first and last name.
+Sensitive information remains protected, as only non-critical data is displayed.

 ---

 ### **3. Take Quiz**
+**As a middle school student,**
-**Scenario:** As a student, I want to take quizzes and receive feedback on my answers.
+**I want to take quizzes for various subjects and topics,**
+**So that I can learn different subjects in a more engaging way and track my progress.**

 - **View All Available Quizzes**
   Method: `GET`